The High Percentage Savannah

 The exact same thing takes place with Savannahs.
 In an F2 litter, you might see kittens with exact serval traits and others who got more of the domestic genes and their percentage is not predictable; simply theoretical.

-Breeders do a terrible disservice when they quote percentages as if it’s possible to quantify, and it passes on many misconceptions.
+Breeders do a terrible disservice when they quote high percentage Savannah cats as if it’s possible to quantify, and it passes on many misconceptions.
 A much better way to pick a kitten is the WYSIWYG (what you see is what you get) method and not pay much attention to percentage claims.
 In addition, the proper terminology should be as such: ‘Serval to outcross (non-Savannah)’ or ‘Savannah to outcross (non-Savannah)’ and ‘Serval to Savannah’ or ‘Savannah to Savannah.’

-That terminology causes the false information that is advertised or promoted to the unsuspecting public to be kept to a minimum.
+The correct terminology causes less false information advertised and promoted to the unsuspecting public.
 It also helps when it comes to legislation and using misleading terms activists might pick up on.